Term 2, Week 8

 English classes:

-These classes are open to all, and a great opportunity to practice your English!
-Run by a qualified teacher.
+These classes are run by a qualified English teacher who prepares a range of activities to practice reading, writing, speaking, and listening!
+It is free, and a great opportunity to practice your English!
 Some level of English would be beneficial.
 Contact me for more information.

 DHS Connecting through play workshop